On the closure of the positive Hodge locus: Weakly special subvarieties and bi-algebraic geometry for

-The very definition of the Hodge locus $\HL(S, \VV^\otimes)$ imply that special subvarieties of $S$ for $\VV$ in the sense of \Cref{defiWS} coincide with the ones defined in \Cref{special}.
-In particular, in view of \Cref{CDK}, any special subvariety of $S$ (hence any special intersection in $S$) is an algebraic subvariety of $S$.
+The very definition of the Hodge locus $\HL(S, \VV^\otimes)$ implies that special subvarieties of $S$ for $\VV$ in the sense of \Cref{defiWS} coincide with the ones defined in \Cref{special}.
+In particular, in view of \Cref{CDK}, any special subvariety of $S$ (hence any special intersection in $S$) is a closed irreducible algebraic subvariety of $S$.
 An alternative proof of \Cref{CDK} using o-minimal geometry was provided in \cite[Theor.
 1.6]{BKT}.
 The approach of \cite{BKT} gives immediately the following more general algebraicity result, which is implicit in the discussion of \cite[Section 7]{klin}:

 \begin{prop} Any weakly special subvariety $Z$ for $\VV$ (hence also any weakly special intersection for $\VV$) is an algebraic subvariety of $S$. \end{prop}